evkx/evkx.github.io/content/models/voyah/free/Free/_index.md

 ### Regenerative Braking

 [Regenerative braking](../../../../technology/regen/) in this model is primarily facilitated through [**one-pedal driving**](../../../../technology/regen/#one-pedal-driving).
 Unlike some models, [Automatic regen](../../../../technology/regen/#automatic-regen-adaptive) or coasting is not available here.
-However, it is not considered full one-pedal driving since, at low speeds, the vehicle will keep rolling until it comes to a stop by itself.
+You can choose between two stopping modes for one-pedal driving. <ul><li>**Roll mode** allows the vehicle to roll until it stops naturally</li><li>**Creep mode** moves the car forward at low speed</li></ul>

 ## Exterior

 The VOYAH FREE, with dimensions of 4905 mm in length, 1950 mm in width, and 1645 mm in height, falls into the Mid-size SUVs offer a blend of space, comfort, performance, and versatility, making them suitable for a wide range of drivers with diverse needs.
-You can choose between 6 different paint colors when ordering this model.
+The VOYAH FREE is available in a total of 6 paint colors, including several striking metallic options.

 You can select from multiple wheel designs, all available in the same size, on the VOYAH FREE, allowing you to personalize your vehicle to match your style and driving preferences.
 The available tire and wheel combinations include: